 Donating a pint of blood takes about 10 minutes, during which you’ll be seated comfortably or lying down.
 After donation, there are drinks and snacks offered to help you rest up and replace the fluids lost.
 The body will replenish itself over a few days.

-You’re eligible to donate blood in Hong Kong if you:
+You’re eligible for blood donation in Hong Kong if you:

 - Weigh at least 41 kg (90 lbs)